 As you lift-and-shift these monolithic applications into monolithic functions, you stand to inherit all the same problems in your code.
 Furthermore, you have no way of figuring out what business capabilities these monolithic functions offer without looking into its code.

-So far it appears that single-purposed functions are superior in every case.
-But from time to time you might find that it’s not feasible to use single-purposed functions due to practical limitations.
+So far it appears that single-purpose functions are superior in every case.
+But from time to time you might find that it’s not feasible to use single-purpose functions due to practical limitations.
 The two most common cases are:

 - When you implement GraphQL servers.

 - When you process Kinesis events inside a complex event-driven architecture.